layilin/SP23-33852/_annotations/book2.md

 67.231n trade-wind.
 The prevailing wind patterns that eighteenth-century navigators used to sail their ships around the world.
 In the North Atlantic, the trade winds blow westerly from the coast of Africa just above the equator to the Caribbean and northeasterly from Florida up the coast of North America and toward Europe.

 [people] 67.231n.
 Homer.
-Greek poet (8th century BCE), author of the *Iliad* and the *Odyssey*.
+Greek poet (8th-century BCE), author of the *Iliad* and the *Odyssey*.

 [place] 68.265.
 Cathäy.
 The name by which China was known to medieval Europe.

 69.271 hurricane.
-In a 5 June 1762 letter to his friend Bishop Thomas Percy, Grainger notes that he had almost finished writing *The Sugar-Cane*, and that this set-piece on the hurricane was one of the last sections that needed to be completed: "You may remember I some time ago metioned my being engaged in a work of some length and difficulty.
+In a 5 June 1762 letter to his friend Bishop Thomas Percy, Grainger notes that he had almost finished writing *The Sugar-Cane* and that this set-piece on the hurricane was one of the last sections that needed to be completed: "You may remember I some time ago metioned my being engaged in a work of some length and difficulty.
 Lately I completed it, at least for the present, though no less than a Georgic, and in four books too.
 It is called the 'Cane Piece,' and was composed mostly in my rides to the different parts of the island to visit my patients.
-I now send yo uthe whole; only as I have seen no hurricane, and have not yet had time to arrange my remarks on a fire by night in a cane field, those parts in the second book are incomplete" (*Illustrations*, 278).
+I now send you the whole; only as I have seen no hurricane, and have not yet had time to arrange my remarks on a fire by night in a cane field, those parts in the second book are incomplete" (Nichols 278).

 69.273 welkin.
 Sky, firmament.

 [place] 69.278.
 AEtna.
 Etna, Europe's highest active volcano, located in Sicily.

-68.287. the Virgin.
-Virgo, the zodiacal constellation that the sun enters around 20-23 August each year.

-68.288. the Scorpion.
-Scorpio, or the period from late October to late November.

-69.289.
-Libra.
-Libra, or the period from late September to late October.
+69.289 the unsteddy year.
+The Virgin names Virgo, the sixth sign of the zodiac; the sun enters it in mid-August and exits it in mid-September.
+Scorpio is the eight sign of the zodiac; the sun enters it in mid-October and exits it in mid-November.
+Libra is the seventh sign of the zodiac; the sun enters it in mid-September and exits it in mid-October.
 Together, these three periods denote peak hurricane season.

 69.290. dome.
 House.

 [plant] 70.294. royal palm-tree's airiest van.
 Van is a vantage, height, or summit.
 The royal palm (*Roystonea oleracea*) can reach 40 meters in height and is native to the Lesser Antilles, northern Venezuela, and northeastern Colombia.
 It also has been naturalized to Guyana, Surinam, and French Guiana.

 70.299 louring.
 Scowling, angry-looking, gloomy.

 70.306 sapient.
-Knowledgable.
+Knowledgeable.

 70. the pole.
 Polaris, the pole star or North Star.